xunholy/k8s-gitops/docs/configuration/repo-structure.md

 # Flux Repository Structure

+!!! note "Work in progress"
+    This document is a work in progress.

 ## TL;DR Quick Start

 If you're familiar with Kustomize and how it operates within the Flux ecosystem this will provide a quick overview: